A narcissist gets a kick out of the abuse of someone powerless.

-Parent-repudiation have a serious consequence.
+Parent-repudiation has a serious consequence.

-More and therefore, more children eventually lose contact with a parent.
+More and, therefore, more children eventually lose contact with a parent.

-how the ‘system’ is the cause of losing their children by parental alienation is not acknowledged, let alone that there is adequate assistance.
+How the ‘system’ is the cause of losing their children by parental alienation is not acknowledged, let alone that there is adequate assistance.

 Parental Alienation is not really new.